luckshay/Lotus-Bank---A-Banking-Website/README.md

 # Lotus-Bank---A-Banking-Website

-This was a project I created in 2nd Semester of B.Tech. for Advanced Web Technology Subject.
+This was a project I created in 2nd Semester of B.E. for Advanced Web Technology Subject.

 ------------------HIGHER LEVEL OF APPROACH--------------------